Qanta Ahmed: Islam and Islamism

-Views on Israel and Palestine
+Zionism

 In 2010, Ahmed described herself as an "Accidental Zionist" and that "Eretz Yisrael is a vital shelter, an only shelter, from lethal, genocidal anti-Semitism...
 If we care for wider humanity at all, we must all be 'accidental' Zionists and want for the Jews, for the Israelis, what each Muslim already has for themselves: a future, a nation and a faith, secured."

 Ahmed is opposed to boycotts against Israel and opposes the BDS movement.
 In 2013, Ahmed said she opposed both the Israeli occupation of the Palestinian Territories and also opposed Israel withdrawing from the Palestinian territories, arguing that Palestinians have "a virulent Jihadist ideology" and leaders calling for Israel's destruction.
 After interviewing her, the Ha'aretz opined that Ahmed "tends to identify more with dispossessed Jews than with dispossessed Palestinians".

 In 2025, Ahmed said Hamas were not the only actors in the October 7 attacks; Palestinian civilians also participated.
 Thus, she said, regarding Palestinian people that "Your hatred dehumanizes you and debases all of humanity."